soyoolasodunke/soyoolasodunke.github.io/articles.md

 ## Main Topics Covered

-## Data Analytics
+### Data Analytics
 Articles in this category explore how data can be used to generate insight, support decision-making, and improve business visibility.
-Topics may include:

-- Data analysis concepts
-- KPI design
-- Reporting practices
-- Dashboard thinking
-- Data storytelling
-- Business-focused analytics interpretation

-## Business Intelligence
+### Business Intelligence
 These articles focus on common BI concepts, tool logic, and practical understanding.
-Topics may include:

-- KPIs vs reports vs dashboards
-- Tableau concepts such as table calculations and compute using
-- Dashboard design best practices
-- Metrics and performance reporting
-- Visual communication of data

-## Data Platforms and Solution Design
+### Data Platforms and Solution Design
 These writeups explore broader solution and architecture ideas relevant to modern organizations.
-Topics may include:

-- Data warehouse vs data lake vs lakehouse
-- Analytics readiness
-- Governance and reporting foundations
-- Data modernization strategy
-- Business and technical alignment

-## Presales Engineering
+### Presales Engineering
 This category focuses on the customer-facing technical profession itself.
-Topics may include:

-- Solution discovery
-- Requirement gathering
-- Technical storytelling
-- Demo preparation
-- Value articulation
-- Translating technical capability into business impact

 ## Why These Articles Matter